 Before you feed them, make sure the kitten isn’t feeling cold as kittens cannot properly digest in such condition.
 While you can feed them virtually anywhere, you are advised to do it while sitting on the floor with your legs crossed.
 This is largely because kittens always do the kneading movement with their paws when fed; not only does this position give them more comfort, it also makes things easier for you.

 Sterilize both nipple and bottle before each feeding and make sure to thoroughly wash your hands to avoid germs.
 Mimic the position they would be in when fed by their mother, place the kitten right on its stomach and gently open their mouth with your fingertip as you slowly slip the nipple into its mouth.
-Be sure to hold the bottle at 45 degree angle.TAGs:2 week old kitten, 2 week kitten, what does a 2 week kitten look like, two week old kitten, somethingvrq, https://kittenclass com/amp/2-week-old-kitten, caring for a 3 week old kitten, caring for 2 week old kitten, 2 week kitten care, what to feed 2weeks kitten
+Be sure to hold the bottle at 45 degree angle.TAGs:2 week old kitten, 11/2 old kitten care, two week old kitten, https://kittenclass com/amp/2-week-old-kitten, how to care for a two week old kitten, caring for a 3 week old kitten, caring for 2 week old kitten, care for 2 week old kitten, what to feed 2weeks kitten, 2 week kitten care